 - a.
 Time for Submission of Amendments.
 An author may, subject to the Joint Rules, amend a bill at any time prior to the hearing provided, however, that author's amendments shall not be accepted by the Committee less than seven (7) business days prior to the hearing at which the bill has been set. - b.
 Form of Amendments.
-All author's amendments shall be submitted to the Committee (the original, signed by the author, plus ten (10) copies) in Legislative Counsel form by the appropriate deadlines.
+All author's amendments shall be submitted to the Committee (the original, signed by the author, plus ten (4) copies) in Legislative Counsel form by the appropriate deadlines. - c.

-- c.
 Substantive Amendments.
 Prior to a Committee hearing, the substantive nature of amendments shall be determined by the Legislative Counsel Digest.
-At a Committee hearing, the Chairperson shall have the responsibility for determining whether or not an amendment is "substantive" for the purposes of effectuating these Rules. - d.
+At a Committee hearing, the Chairperson shall have the responsibility for determining whether or not an amendment is "substantive" for the purposes of effectuating these Rules.

+- d.
 Late Amendments or Amendments Offered at Hearing.
 If an author offers substantive amendments to his or her bill less than seven (7) business days prior to the Committee hearing for which the bill is set, or during the hearing, the bill shall not be heard in order to place the amendments in print and permit appropriate analysis by Committee counsel, unless the Chairperson otherwise deems appropriate.
 Such a set shall be deemed an author's set. - e.
 Committee Amendments.
 Amendments made to a bill during a hearing shall be drafted by Committee staff. - f.
 Mock-ups.
 With advance permission of the Committee, an author may submit amendments after normal Committee deadlines.
-In such instances, the author must have a written mockup of the bill with the proposed amendments at the Committee hearing and provide the mockup to Committee staff for review no later than 5 p.m. four (4) calendar days prior to the hearing, unless the Chairperson deems otherwise. - g.
-Bill Returned to Committee If Substantially Amended.
-Implicit in taking up a bill before this Committee is an implied agreement by the author to return the bill to the Committee upon request if the bill is significantly changed after it leaves the Committee.
+In such instances, the author must have a written mockup of the bill with the proposed amendments at the Committee hearing and provide the mockup to Committee staff for review no later than 5 p.m. six (6) calendar days prior to the hearing, unless the Chairperson deems otherwise.